RediSearch/RediSearchBenchmark/README.md

 Steps:

-* Create a 5 shards redisearch cluster on redis entrprise with the following configuration:
+* Create a 5 shard redisearch cluster on redis entrprise with the following configuration:
 ```
 PARTITION AUTO MAXDOCTABLESIZE 10000000
 ```